About the project

 What if a mobile solution equipped with all the crucial technologies could supply farmers directly with digestate-derived fertilisers and soil amenders tailored to their soil and crop requirements?
 Sounds kind of futuristic?
 Well, this could soon become reality…

-gathers partners from Greece, the UK, Italy, Romania, Malta, the Netherlands and China to develop an innovative small-scale tech solution designed to recover nutrients from digestate for formulation into high performance bio-fertiliser products.
+gathered partners from Greece, the UK, Italy, Romania, Malta, the Netherlands, Germany and China to develop an innovative small-scale tech solution designed to recover nutrients from digestate for formulation into high performance bio-fertiliser products.

-The project takes an original, disruptive and creative approach, tailored to both rural and urban areas.
+The project took an original, disruptive and creative approach, tailored to both rural and urban areas.

 At the heart of the project